AdrianLearn/CMSI387-AdrianCarterJason/Homework/homework01/Homework1.md

 Total Time: **2101 ms**

 #### b.
 Suppose the processor starts out working on thread A, but every time thread A performs a disk operation, the processor switches to B during the operation and then back to A upon the disk operation's completion.
 What will the total elapsed time be?
-> It takes 10 ms for thread A to complete a disk I/O operation.
+> It takes 10 ms for thread A to coSplete a disk I/O operation.
 Every time this operation starts, the processor switches to B, costing 1 ms. When thread A's operation finishes, the processor switches back to thread A, costing 1 ms. This switch will add 2 ms to every thread A operation.
 Thread B's operation, however,  is concurrent with thread A. Thread B has effectively 10 ms per operation of thread A to process, as the switch occurs after the thread A operation starts, and switches back after it finishes.
 We can model this with the following equations:

 Thread A Completion Time: 100(iterations) * [10 ms(Disk I/O operation) + 1 ms (computation)] = 1100 ms